Massive-Wiki/developer-massive-wiki/Wiki Theory and Culture/Massive Wiki Explained.md

 Standard files are an easy and reasonably precise unit of data interchange between different computer systems.

-The plural "files" is important -- a wiki needs more than one page.
+The plural "files" is important—a wiki needs more than one page.